ENEZA-DSI/Eneza-Interns-Profiles/README.md

 - **Malaria Surveillance**: Effective interventions in Kenya.

 ### Career Aspirations:
-- Pursue a Master’s degree in Applied Epidemiology.
+- Pursue a Master’s degree in Applied Epidemiology/Public Health.
 - Undertake a Ph.D. in Digital Health and Health Informatics.